Gift Icon

 What Is the Difference between NVOCC and VOCC?

-Both of them offer ocean freight services.
+Both of them offer ocean services.

 They own containers and are always booking space on VOCCs.